Book Review: Escaping The Housing Trap

 Small-Scale Development

 For Strong Towns, places that maximize the distribution of community wealth through widespread small-scale development are stronger and more anti-fragile than places that maximize the concentration of taxable real estate value through pockets of large-scale development.
 To this end, Strong Towns has promoted the work of organizations like the Incremental Development Alliance, which trains local residents to become small-scale developers and business owners.
-When unleashed through incremental upzoning and other Lean Urbanism land use and development regulatory reforms, this swarm of small-scale developers can create increasingly mixed-use, fine-grained, dense, and intensive places oriented around walking and micromobility.
+When unleashed through incremental upzoning and other Lean Urbanism land use and development regulatory reforms, this swarm of small-scale developers can create increasingly mixed-use, fine-grained, dense, and complex places oriented around walking and micromobility.
 These places will be populated with ADUs, ‘plex houses, townhouses, courtyard apartments, mixed-use walk-ups, and other missing middle development types.

 Conclusion

-Strong Towns has effectively drawn from the myriad of sources to inform its work.
+Strong Towns has effectively drawn from a myriad of sources to inform its work.
 The organization has convincingly argued that places populated with dense mixed-use buildings served by transit are stronger economically, aesthetically, and socially than places created under the suburban experiment.
 The distinction Strong Towns draws between large- and small-scale development further develops the idea that places built by many hands over time are stronger than places built instantly by a few hands.
 These are key insights.

 If a place’s inhabitants are individually animated towards communal action by a set of beliefs, convictions, and narratives, then will it naturally and inevitably follow that the physical appearance of the place will be aesthetically pleasing, the municipal budget will be balanced, and wealth will be widely distributed?
 If so, the question then becomes: what is a set of beliefs that can animate people into developing a culture of building the strongest places and strengthening existing ones?